felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample07/README.md

 * Voronoi areas are calculated and display.

 ### Activities:
-* In this example we implemented Voronoi calculation.
-Modify the code to add a new action that allows you to calculate a Bezier curve for the points selected.
+* In this example we implemented the Voronoi calculation for a collection of points selected using the context-menu.
+In this activity, you need to modify the code to add a new action that allows you to calculate a Bezier curve for the points currently selected.

-<strong>Hint:</strong> The Voronoi API expects a collection of features, the Bezier curve expects a Feature LineString.
+<strong>Hint:</strong> The Voronoi API expects a collection of features, the Bezier curve expects a Feature LineString, you will need to modify the code accordingly.
 Look at the following code snippet:

 ```javascript
 if (o.features) {